manglemix/Trokara/README.md

 * Plenty of comments (feel free to contact me with any questions)
 * 100% GDscript; Source code fully available!

-Features to be added (open to other contributors!):
+Features currently being finalised!
+* ZERO deviance on complex terrain
-* Wall Running
+* Functioning Wall jumping
-* Modular Animation Script (still waiting for ideas!)
-* Intuitive character importer
+* Support for PhysicsMaterials (Bounce, friction)
+* Support for moving platforms (Translation, Rotation)
+* Support for constant_linear_velocity and constant_angular_velocity

 ## Status
 Project is: _in progress_ \